 Most hybrids are built with a rigid fork, but some are also sold with cheaper suspension forks.
 While the idea of suspension may seem appealing, be wary as most models are equipped with low-end forks that are heavy and tend to add little to the comfort of the bike.

 Cheaper hybrids will usually come with rim brakes, with more expensive models equipped with disc brakes.
 Disc brakes offer more powerful, predictable and reliable braking — regardless of the weather — than rim brakes and are definitely something you should look out for.

 Hybrid bikes also offer almost unrivalled versatility, with many bikes bristling with bosses and mounts for every accessory imaginable.
 This makes them an ideal candidate for conversion to other duties, such as touring.

-It’s also worth looking out for hybrids — such as the Cube Travel SL that we tested recently — that include accessories as part of the bike package.
+It’s also worth looking out for hybrids — such as the Cube Travel SL — that include accessories as part of the bike package.
 Adding on mudguards, a rack and lights can add considerable cost, and these packages often present far better value for money than upgrading a ‘naked’ bike.